axtcsq/IDAssignment1/README.md

 ### Bugs
 * When the screen size is set to be lower than iPhone X, such as Galaxy Fold, the header section would no longer be centralise.
-  * This issue starts to occur at resolution of (339x818).
+  * This issue starts to occur at a resolution of (339x818).
 * When the screen size is set to be lower than Galaxy Fold, the website fails to display properly.
 A white sidebar would appear, the header section would no longer be centralise, while the navigation bar and flexboxes seems to be resizing accordingly well.
-  * This issue starts to occur at resolution of (249x818).
+  * This issue starts to occur at a resolution of (249x818).

 ## Credits
 References can also be found in the attached Word document titled "References".